How Are Rideshare Drivers Banned?

 How exactly do these companies ban drivers from their platforms, and what factors are grounds for banishment?

-Some rideshare drivers do not know why Uber or Lyft decided to ban them until they try to log in to the app and are unable to access their account.
+Some rideshare drivers do not know why Rideshare or Lyft decided to ban them until they try to log in to the app and are unable to access their account.
 There are a variety of reasons why these companies could ban a driver, and the grounds for banishment depend on each company’s policy.
-Some of the most common reasons Uber or Lyft can ban a driver include the following.
+Some of the most common reasons Rideshare or Lyft can ban a driver include the following.

 • Breaking a traffic law, such as running a red light or speeding